Rafail-Drakakis/C_projects/magic_square/Readme.md

 Testing
 The magic_square program comes with a test script that can be used to test the functionality of the program.
 The script can be found in the test.sh file in the project directory.

-To run the test script, open a terminal window and navigate to the project directory.
-Then, run the following command:
+To run the script, open a terminal window and navigate to the project directory.
+Then, run the following command: make.
-./test.sh magic_square tests
 The script will run several test cases to ensure that the program is functioning correctly.
 The output of the test script will indicate whether each test passed or failed.

-Conclusion
-The magic_square program is a useful tool for generating and checking magic squares.
-Whether you are a mathematician, a puzzle enthusiast, or simply someone who enjoys exploring interesting mathematical concepts, the magic_square program is a great tool to have in your toolkit.
+License
+This project is licensed under the MIT License.